Stewardship Entry 13 of 25

 Food is daily dependence made visible.
 Every meal connects the body to land, labor, water, animals, soil, transportation, money, markets, weather, and household practice.
 A person may buy food quickly, but the food did not appear quickly.
 It came through systems that can be honored, neglected, exploited, or repaired.

-Land is not merely scenery or commodity.
+Land is not scenery or commodity alone.
 It is the material ground of food, shelter, water, community, memory, and ecological life.
 Even people who own no land depend on land through rent, roads, farms, parks, energy, waste systems, and supply chains.
 Stewardship of land therefore belongs to more than landowners.
 It belongs to every person whose life rests on place.

 The common failure is to detach eating from reality.
 Food becomes entertainment, identity, convenience, or body anxiety while the underlying systems remain unseen.
 A household wastes food while others lack it.
 A culture demands cheap abundance while ignoring workers, animals, soil, and transport.
 Another culture turns food purity into status.
 Both forget dependence.